dotnet/docs-maui/docs/fundamentals/data-binding/string-formatting.md

                       StringFormat='The slider value is {0:F2}'}" />
 ```

-> [!NOTE]
-> In XAML the formatting string is delimited by single-quote characters to help the XAML parser avoid treating the curly braces as another XAML markup extension.
+In XAML the formatting string is delimited by single-quote characters to help the XAML parser avoid treating the curly braces as another XAML markup extension.
 In this example, the formatting specification of `F2` causes the value to be displayed with two decimal places.

 > [!NOTE]
 > Using the `StringFormat` property only makes sense when the target property is of type `string`, and the binding mode is `OneWay` or `TwoWay`.
 For two-way bindings, the `StringFormat` is only applicable for values passing from the source to the target.